-There are a dozen different recognized styles of calligraphy that have been used in the last few thousand years.
+There are over a dozen recognized styles of calligraphy that have been used in the last few thousand years.
 The dà zhuàn 大篆 (large seal) is the ancient form of characters attributed to the Yellow Emperor 4,000 years ago.
 The Qin Emperor introduced the xiǎo zhuàn 小篆 (small seal) as the standard for the empire.
 The reform was brought in by his chief minister Li Si ➚.
 The characters on seals (or chops) use the zhuàn shū 篆书 ➚ script to this day.
 The clerical script lì shū 隶书 evolved from the earlier rectilinear forms of script to become the official script of record in the Han dynasty.
 It is the most complex script to master and the first to develop after the brush was used for writing.
 From this script the Japanese derived their kanji ➚ characters.

 The last major change to the script was in the 1960s when characters were simplified to make reading easier and writing quicker.
 The modern, simplified form is called 简体字 jiǎn tǐ zì.

 Emperor Huizong ➚ of the Song dynasty was a gifted calligrapher and painter, his 'thin gold' calligraphy set the standard for fine Imperial script.
 Calligraphy is still much appreciated, many of Mao Zedong's works included hand-written titles and phrases.
 The masthead (title) of the party newspaper ‘The People's Daily ➚’ 人民日报 was based on Mao's own handwriting.

 The ink is usually provided in solid form as a stick, this is ground up with water to provide ink when needed.
 It is made from soot from the burning of conifer wood and bound with glue (originally from rice starch).